mattrussi/gitlab-com-runbooks/docs/teleport/teleport_admin.md

 ### Configuring mTLS Communication

-The `teleport-event-handler` plugin requires Mutual TLS connection be enabled on `fluentd` instance for security purposes.
+The `teleport-plugin-event-handler` requires *Mutual TLS* connection be enabled on `fluentd` instance for security purposes.
 The certificate authority, server key and certificate, and client key and certificate are stored in Vault at `k8s/ops-gitlab-gke/teleport-cluster-staging/fluentd-certs` and `k8s/ops-gitlab-gke/teleport-cluster-production/fluentd-certs`.